EverydayHealthLogo

 • Medical School: University of Co Sch of Med, Denver Co

-Is Dr. Davis board certified in MOHS-Micrographic Surgeon?
+Is Dr. Davis board certified as a MOHS-Micrographic Surgeon?

 Yes, Dr. Daniel Davis, MD is board certified by the American Board of Dermatology